 Suspended License Reinstatement

 If you follow specific requirements, known as “conditions for reinstatement,” you may be able to restore your driving privileges.
 The requirements can vary depending on the reasons why you lost your license and your state laws.
-For instance, in Illinois, you have to participate in an informal or formal hearing with a Secretary of State hearing officer, complete alcohol/drug evaluation by a Division of Alcoholism and Substance Abuse-licensed provider, install an ignition interlock device, and pay all fees- $70-$500.
-But in California, you fulfill your mandatory suspension time, pay the $55 driver’s license reissue fee to the DMV, complete a DUI program and submit a Notice of Completion Certificate, and provide proof of your insurance or financial responsibility.
+For instance, in California, you fulfill your mandatory suspension time, pay the $55 driver’s license reissue fee to the DMV, complete a DUI program and submit a Notice of Completion Certificate, and provide proof of your insurance or financial responsibility (SR-22).
 Check with your local DMV to find out about the suspended license reinstatement requirements for your state.

 How to Check if Your Driver’s License Has Been Suspended

-Do you have multiple unpaid tickets?
-Were you required to get an SR-11, but didn’t?
-If you suspect that your license may be suspended, you can request a copy of your driving record from the DMV to be sure.
-The report will have the status of your license, information about any tickets you may have, and how many points you have acquired from tickets, accidents, and other driving violations.
+If you suspect that your license may be suspended, you can request a copy of your driving record from the DMV.
+The report will have the status of your license, information about any tickets you may have, and how many points you have acquired.

 Freeway Insurance specializes in providing affordable high-risk car insurance including SR-22.
 We provide you with affordable SR-22 coverage by shopping around for you.
-We work with the top insurance companies in the country to compare SR-22 rates to make sure we get the best rates and coverage for you.
-Call (800) 777-5620 to speak to a live representative who will give you a free SR-22 quote.
+We work with the top insurance companies in the country to compare SR-22 rates.
+This is how we make sure we get the best rates and coverage for you.
+You can get a free online quote for car insurance or visit us at one of our locations.
+Please call (800) 777-5620 to speak to a live representative who will give you a free SR-22 quote.